 If you suspect that an organization or individual is stealing identities, report it to the authorities immediately.
 You may not be the only target of a particular scam, and the information you provide could be the missing piece the police need to find those responsible.

 Preventing the spread of identity theft for others will reduce the rate at which it happens, so make sure you report with the FTC as well.
 This can also help mitigate the effects of identity theft on your credit score.
 Visit FTC.gov to learn more.

 Unfortunately, you can’t put life on hold just because you have been targeted by tax ID fraud.
 If you’re busy with work or taking care of your family, it can be difficult to file all the necessary forms and follow through with the IRS after becoming the victim of identity theft.
 Hiring a tax professional who can handle your case on your behalf is the easiest and fastest way to get your finances in good standing.

 If you or a loved one has fallen victim to a possible tax identity theft, Community Tax can help.
 Our qualified professionals have helped hundreds of individuals resolve their complications with the IRS.
 Community Tax understands how terrifying and damaging tax identity theft can be, which is why we will do everything we can to make the process as easy as possible for you.
+Additionally, we offer tax monitoring services to keep an eye out for any suspicious activity that may occur in the future.
 With Community Tax, you won’t have to face the IRS alone and can find the support you need to solve your tax-related identity theft.